Peer-Carbon/WEATS-v0/PeerCo/carbon_flexing.md

 The emission intensity data used in calculations shall meet the following requirements:

-1. the time resolution of the data is hourly or higher,
+1. the time resolution of the data is hourly or more granular,
-2. the geographical resolution of the data is country-level or higher,
+2. the geographical resolution of the data is country-level or more granular,
 3. the signal corresponds to an average emission intensity of *consumed* electricity,
 4. the source of the carbon intensity data shall be recorded as part of the digital asset generated.